-A new project, that is a collaboration between the Idaho National Laboratory (INL), the Kansas State University (KSU), and the French Atomic Energy Agency, Commissariat à l'Énergie Atomique et aux Energies Alternatives, (CEA), has been initiated by the Nuclear Energy Enabling Technologies (NEET) Advanced Sensors and Instrumentation (ASI) program for developing and testing High Temperature Micro-Pocket Fission Detectors (HT MPFD), which are compact fission chambers capable of simultaneously measuring thermal neutron flux, fast neutron flux and temperature within a single package for temperatures up to 800 °C.
+A collaboration between the Idaho National Laboratory (INL), the Kansas State University (KSU), and the French Atomic Energy Agency, Commissariat à l'Énergie Atomique et aux Energies Alternatives, (CEA), has been initiated by the Nuclear Energy Enabling Technologies (NEET) Advanced Sensors and Instrumentation (ASI) program for developing and testing High Temperature Micro-Pocket Fission Detectors (HT MPFD), which are compact fission chambers capable of simultaneously measuring thermal neutron flux, fast neutron flux and temperature within a single package for temperatures up to 800 °C.

-The MPFD technology utilizes a small, multi-purpose, robust, in-core parallel plate fission chamber and thermocouple.
+The MPFD technology utilizes a small, multi-purpose, robust, in-core fission chambers and thermocouple.
 As discussed within this report, the small size, variable sensitivity, and increased accuracy of the MPFD technology represent a revolutionary improvement over current methods used to support irradiations in US Material Test Reactors (MTRs).

-Previous research conducted through NEET ASI1-3 has shown that the MPFD technology could be made robust and was successfully tested in a reactor core.
-This new project will further the MPFD technology for higher temperature regimes and other reactor applications by developing a HT MPFD suitable for temperatures up to 800 °C.
+Previous research conducted through NEET ASI^{1-4} has shown that the MPFD technology could be made robust and was successfully tested in a reactor core.
+This new project will further the MPFD technology for higher temperature regimes and other reactor applications by developing a HT MPFD suitable for temperatures up to $800\,^{\circ}$ C.

-This report summarizes the research progress for year one of this three year project.
+This report summarizes the research progress for year two of this three year project.
 Highlights from research accomplishments include:

-- A joint collaboration was initiated between INL, KSU, and CEA.
-Note that CEA is participating at their own expense because of interest in this unique new sensor. - An updated HT MPFD design was developed. - New high temperature compatible materials for HT MPFD construction were procured. - Construction methods to support the new design were evaluated at INL. - Laboratory evaluations of HT MPFD were initiated. - Electrical contact and fissile material plating has been performed at KSU. - Updated detector electronic evaluations have been initiated at KSU. - A project meeting was held at KSU to discuss the roles and responsibilities between INL and KSU for development of the HT MPFDs. - Providing input to various irradiation programs for installation of the MPFD technology in their irradiation tests.
+- Continuation of a joint collaboration between INL, KSU, and CEA.
+Note that CEA is participating at their own expense because of interest in this unique new sensor. - An updated parallel wire HT MPFD design was developed. - Program support for HT MPFD deployments was given to Accident Tolerant Fuels (ATF) and Advanced Gas-cooled Reactor (AGR) irradiation test programs. - Quality approved materials for HT MPFD construction were procured by irradiation test programs for upcoming deployments. - KSU performed electrical contact and fissile material plating and delivered fissile HT MPFD parts to INL for final construction of HT MPFD prototype. - Prototype HT MPFD was constructed at INL. - The HT MPFD has been modeled in MCNP to optimize the amount of fissile material deposition as well as location in the irradiation test. - Detector electronic specifications have been revised and tested by KSU. - Project meetings were held at INL and KSU to discuss the roles and responsibilities between INL, KSU, and CEA for development and deployment of the HT MPFDs.

-As documented in this report, FY15 funding has allowed the project to meet year one planned accomplishments to develop a HT MPFD.
+As documented in this report, FY16 funding has allowed the project to meet year one planned accomplishments to develop a HT MPFD.
 In addition, the accomplishments of this project have attracted independent funding from other Department of Energy Office of Nuclear Energy (DOE-NE) programs for MTR irradiations of the MPFD technology.
 These are significant opportunities for this NEET Enhanced Micro-Pocket Fission Detector for High Temperature Reactors project because the irradiation expense of these experiments could not be included in the original project scope.